46 Long: Also guest starring

-Title reference

-46 Long is a large man's suit size.

 Production

 Drea de Matteo, who played the restaurant's hostess in the pilot episode, appears in a new role as Christopher's girlfriend, Adriana La Cerva.
 De Matteo was initially cast as the hostess in the pilot episode only, but creator David Chase liked her performance so much that he developed the role of Adriana for her starting with this episode.

 Reception

 Alan Sepinwall wrote of the episode that "some of it – particularly anything involving Tony and Livia [...] feels fully-formed and very much of a piece with what we would come to know as one of the greatest shows ever made.
 And some of it is David Chase still fiddling with the knobs and levers"; Sepinwall considered the family-oriented scenes strong while viewing the subplot about the car theft as "still on the broader, lighter end of the comedy spectrum, [...]
 It's not bad, but it's not quite right, either."
 In The A.V.
 Club, however, Emily St. James praised "46 Long" as "a confident expansion of the show's universe," considering it an example of "the show's keen sense of generational conflict, of the ways that different kinds of people come into conflict with each other."